evahteri/Path-Finder/documentation/implementation.md

 When choosing between Dijkstra and IDA* as path finding algorithms, my results indicate that if there's no data about the map, then Dijkstra will offer a more stable performance.
 If we know some characteristics about the maps, we can create a more accurate heuristic for IDA* to improve it's performance.

-My conclusion is that IDA* will only work better with smaller inputs and with situations where the heuristic works best.
+My conclusion is that IDA* will only work better with smaller inputs with less edges in the graph and in situations where the heuristic works best.
 These findings are in line with my source materials, as they implied that IDA*'s time efficiency relies heavily on the heuristic.

 ## Flaws and possible improvements

 Algorithm functions could be improved if the map is initialized before the algorthm functions are called.
 I decided that I will add the initialization time with the actual algorithm's run time, because the map still needs to be processed to a correct form (graph, matrix, etc), so technically it is part of the algorithm.
 If I was to make a perfectly optimized program, this would be my only improvement on performance.
+To make the program better suited for real maps, travelling diagonally within the map would be a good improvement.

 The program could be prettier, but looks weren't the focus, so I don't mind a boring gui.